LA Rams snap 3-game skid, roll over Jacksonville 37-7

 The Rams’ defense dominated Lawrence’s offense in the first half except for one 73-yard scoring drive culminating in Carlos Hyde’s 1-yard TD run.

-The Rams took control after halftime with two long touchdown drives capped by Kupp’s 29-yard TD grab and Jefferson’s 2-yard scoring catch in the back of the end zone.
+The Rams took control after halftime with two long touchdown drives capped by Kupp’s 29-yard TD grab and Jefferson’s 2-yard, toe-tap scoring catch.

-Kupp’s eighth reception was his 100th of the season, putting him alongside Isaac Bruce and Torry Holt as the only Rams receivers to hit the milestone.
-Bruce set the franchise record with 119 catches in 1995.

 STARRY DEBUTS